imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 + No support for public agents like Github Actions or Azure DevOps Microsoft-hosted Agents with private clusters.
 Consider using Self-hosted Agents.
 + No support for converting existing AKS clusters into private clusters.
 + AKS control plane supports adding multiple Private Endpoints.
-+ IP authorized ranges can not be applied to the private API server endpoint, they only apply to the public API server.
++ IP authorized ranges cannot be applied to the private API server endpoint, they only apply to the public API server.
 + To connect to the private cluster, consider the dedicated section below.

 The pros and the cons of this mode: